-If you want to get a good draft of a novel going in just ten weeks, or revise a novel you’ve already written, you’ll benefit from taking this course.
+If you want to get a good start on a novel in just ten weeks, or revise a portion of a novel you’ve already written, you’ll benefit from taking this course.
 Give your imagination free rein.
 Move steadily ahead and count the pages!

-During the ten weeks of this class, you’ll read a few novels, learn or restudy the basics, and write your own first draft or revised draft of a novel.
+During the ten weeks of this class, you’ll learn or restudy the basics, get a good start on a first draft or revise part of an existing manuscript and discuss with your fellow writers novels that you find interesting.
 Plan on submitting up to 3,000 words each week.
-You won’t finish a novel in ten weeks but you can write half of a short novel and finish it by taking the class again or on your own.
+You won’t finish a novel in ten weeks, but you can write half of a short novel and finish it by taking the class again or on your own.

 You should focus on character and story, but each week you’ll be asked to think about another element of fiction as it relates to your novel-in-progress.
 If you want to go back and make changes, that’s fine, but the main thing is to stay up as much as possible in order to complete as much of a rough draft as possible in the time allowed.
 You can always make changes later.

 Built into the course is the final assignment on revision strategies.
 Most novelists do more than one revision, so even if you’re intending to take the class to revise a novel you’ve written, you’ll probably need to do more revision.

 This is a highly interactive class: you’ll receive feedback at all stages from your fellow writers and your instructor.